-There will be no 'rounding up', but in a border line cases, I may check the quality of your participation in discussions as well as your time spent on the course textbook and companion website (see extra credit below).
+There will be no 'rounding up', but in a border line cases, I may check the quality of your participation in discussions and other measures of effort.
 Note: An earned grade of 'C-' grade or below does not qualify for major, minor, Gen. Ed., or college basic distribution credit.
 For further information on UF's Grading Policy, consult: https://catalog.ufl.edu/ugrad/current/regulations/info/grades.aspx